gohugoio/hugo/content/concept.md

 ## Strategy, Tactics, and Requirements

 {{% warning "Disclaimer" %}}
 WIP.
-Before any of my fellow content strategists banish me to content strategy hell, know that I *know* this is a *very schlocky* version of the content strategy document.
+Before any of my fellow content strategists banish me to content strategy hell, know that I *know* this is a *schlocky* version of a true strategic document.
 {{% /warning %}}

 ### Introduction